-1. Academic Misconduct
+Academic Misconduct

 - 1.1 Academic misconduct occurs when a student does not follow good academic practice in an assessment1, thereby gaining unfair advantage and undermining academic standards.
 It is a fundamental principle that students are assessed fairly and on equal terms.
 Any attempt by a student to gain unfair advantage in the completion of an assessment or to assist someone else to gain unfair advantage, is considered to be academic misconduct. - 1.2 The University takes academic misconduct very seriously and has mechanisms to identify when it may have taken place.
 Where academic misconduct is suspected, it will be investigated in all cases.
 The investigation may determine that there is no case to answer, or if poor academic practice can be addressed through further training.
-In the most serious cases, the penalty can be expulsion from the University. - 1.3 The Academic Misconduct Policy applies to all registered students including postgraduate researchers.
+Where a case is proven, penalties will be applied in line with those laid out in Appendix 2.
+In the most serious cases, the penalty can be failure of the programme.